mahorn/conservation/README.md

 #### A. Data

 The data will be obtained from the [World Database on Protected Areas](https://www.protectedplanet.net) (WDPA).
-The data processing and visualization for this project will included some JavaScript libraries like [D3js](https://d3js.org), [CartoDB](https://carto.com) as well the use of [Phython/Jupyter Notebooks](https://pypi.org) and [Pandas](https://pandas.pydata.org).
+The data processing and visualization for this project will included some JavaScript libraries like [D3js](https://d3js.org), [CartoDB](https://carto.com), [QGIS](https://qgis.org) as well the use of [Phython/Jupyter Notebooks](https://pypi.org) and [Pandas](https://pandas.pydata.org).

-The data for this project will be transformed into GeoJSON files as the raw format currently are shapefiles and CSV format.
+The data for this project will be transformed into GeoJSON or Topojson files as the raw format currently are shapefiles and CSV format.
 The structure of this project is a story map with information relevant to the conservation areas of each country.
 The map will also contain some pictures of its most representative species of wildlife, plants and/or landscapes.

 ![mockup1](pics/pandas_data.png)
 *Example of Data*